moneybutton/yours-channels/docs/yours-lightning-protocol.md

 ### MsgError
 - Command: 'error'
 - Arguments:
-  - errStr: An error string that explains the nature of the error.
+  - error: An error string that explains the nature of the error.
 - Explanation: When a fatal error occurs, an error message may be sent.
 Both parties should close the channel when an error message is either sent or received.